 In contrast to the fragmented and sizeable group of actively managed mutual funds, the fast-growing index fund sector is highly concentrated.
 It is dominated by just three giant U.S. asset managers: BlackRock, Vanguard and State Street - what we call the "Big Three."
 Together they stand for a stunning 71 percent of the entire Exchange Traded Fund (ETF) market and manage over 90 percent of all Assets under Management ("AuM") in passive equity funds.
 As a consequence of this leading role in the market for passive investment, the Big Three have become dominant shareholders.
-Seen together, the Big Three are the largest single shareholder in almost 90 percent of all S&P 500 firms, including Apple, Microsoft, ExxonMobil, General Electric and Coca-Cola.2 Such concentration of corporate ownership is remarkable and may not have been seen since the days of the Gilded Age.
+Seen together, the Big Three are the largest single shareholder in almost 90 percent of all S&P 500 firms, including Apple, Microsoft, ExxonMobil, General Electric and Coca-Cola.
+Such concentration of corporate ownership is remarkable and may not have been seen since the days of the Gilded Age.

 The findings of high levels of concentration in the passive index fund industry have led several highly respected scholars and practitioners - some of whom have provided contributions for this special issue - to raise concerns about possible anticompetitive effects of common ownership through the Big Three.
-These authors argue that common ownership may have detrimental effects on consumer price levels, and therefore they propose policy measures and regulatory tools to address this development.3
+These authors argue that common ownership may have detrimental effects on consumer price levels, and therefore they propose policy measures and regulatory tools to address this development.

-1 Carmel Shenkar, Legal Researcher, Eelke M. Heemskerk, Associate Professor & Jan Fichtner, Postdoctoral Researcher; all CORPNET Project, Department of Political Science, University of Amsterdam.
+Carmel Shenkar, Legal Researcher, Eelke M. Heemskerk, Associate Professor & Jan Fichtner, Postdoctoral Researcher; all CORPNET Project, Department of Political Science, University of Amsterdam.

-2 Fichtner, Heemskerk & Garcia-Bernardo, Hidden Power of the Big Three?
+Fichtner, Heemskerk & Garcia-Bernardo, Hidden Power of the Big Three?
 Passive Index Funds, Re-Concentration of Corporate Ownership, and New Financial Risk, 17 Business and Politics, 1 (2017). doi: 10.1017/bap.2017.6

-3 E.g. Azar, Schmalz & Tecu, Anti-Competitive Effects of Common Ownership, Ross School of Business Working Papers 1235. http://dx.doi.org/10.2139/ssrn.2427345,
+E.g. Azar, Schmalz & Tecu, Anti-Competitive Effects of Common Ownership, Ross School of Business Working Papers 1235. http://dx.doi.org/10.2139/ssrn.2427345,

-BlackRock has recently responded to these concerns.4 Among others, they argue that the common ownership studies are based on the misleading assumption that asset managers such as BlackRock own the shares held by their funds.
+BlackRock has recently responded to these concerns.
+Among others, they argue that the common ownership studies are based on the misleading assumption that asset managers such as BlackRock own the shares held by their funds.
 They point out that the shares are acquired by multiple separate investment funds; BlackRock itself, for instance, has more than 100 index funds and over 800 Exchange Traded Funds.
 Ownership therefore does not reside at the level of BlackRock as a group, they argue, but rather at the level of individual funds.
 Allegedly, if the shares are not owned by the same legal person, the person cannot influence the policies and actions of rival companies.
-The common ownership studies are flawed, so they argue, because they rely on data which does not indicate ownership, as it relies on "threshold reporting."
-According to BlackRock, this is a mere statutory requirement which does not represent a record of the true economic owner of the shares.
+The common ownership studies are flawed, so they argue, because they rely on data which does not represent a record of the true economic owner of the shares.
 In fact, they further imply that not even the funds are the true "owners" of the shares, but rather the clients that ultimately invest in their funds.